 Justice is a twin with Rolland who is a PIF in the computer lab.
-Justice is in his second year at Health and Allied Sciences University in the Volta region, working on a career in medicine.
+Justice has completed his second year at Health and Allied Sciences University in the Volta region, working on a career in medicine.
 His father was known as “the chairman” as a leader in the community.
 He passed some years ago and was a mentor to me.
 Justice is a hard worker and a saver, and becoming a leader.

 OUR GRADUATES (THERE ARE OTHERS NOT IN ATTENDANCE)

 Dr. Rudolph (Amazon author too), Eric and Francis (Optometrist in Accra)

 Some of our PIFs and Stars are shown in the slide show below.
 We have become many!
 And, we are moving forward.
 The virus will slow us down, but it WILL NOT STOP US!